Planting Summer Pots – Part 1

 • Ericaceous compost – for lime-hating (and acid loving) plants such rhododendrons, camellias and plants typically from a heath environment.

-1. Ensure you have adequate drainage material at the bottom of your pot
+1. Ensure you have adequate drainage material at the bottom of your pot – large pieces of broken pots and crocks are ideal.

-2. Fill your pot with compost and leave ample room to arrange your plants
+2. Fill your pot with compost and leave ample room to arrange your plants.

-• Deadhead your plants regularly to promote flowering
+• Deadhead your plants regularly to promote flowering.

-• Start feeding your plants around 4-6 weeks after planting
+• Start feeding your plants around 4-6 weeks after planting.

-• Water your plants at least once or twice a day
+• Water your plants at least once or twice a day during hot spells.

-• Be careful not to over-pot
+• Be careful not to over-crowd your pot.

 Next month we’ll be looking at choosing your plants for summer displays in part 2 of planting your summer pots.